 Lavender appears on just about every list of essential oils due to its versatility and the immediate results that it provides from a single whiff.
-While lavender is known for its ability to calm the mind and body instantaneously, the most popular use for lavender is to help you fall asleep.
-It can whisk away stress, tension, and anxiety while helping your body to de-stress and rebalance emotions.
-When used as an abdominal massage or in a relaxing Epsom salt bath, lavender also alleviates painful symptoms associated with our menstrual cycles while allowing you to have a restful night’s sleep.
+While lavender is known for its ability to calm the mind and body instantaneously4, the most popular use for lavender is to help you fall asleep5.
+It can whisk away stress, tension, and anxiety while helping your body6 to de-stress and rebalance emotions.
+When used as an abdominal massage or in a relaxing Epsom salt bath, lavender also alleviates7 painful symptoms associated with our menstrual cycles while allowing you to have a restful night’s sleep.

 3. Ylang-ylang (Cananga odorata):

 This oil tops the chart for aphrodisiac essential oils and has been used for centuries in religious and wedding ceremonies to encourage this usage.
 Its intoxicating aroma both calms and uplifts the mind and body while relieving stressful tension.
 It enables the body to reduce blood pressure while providing total body relaxation with such intensity that it's an almost sedative effect.
 While many women use this oil daily for hormonal balance and to boost libido, the actual results achieved are a lowering of the body’s stress levels in order to calm the mind and body, allowing for normal reproductive functioning.

 4. Bergamot (Citrus bergamia):